siddharthsky/CustTermux/README.md

 ### ⚠️ Note

-- Need to update Go binary / Need to change IPTV player / Termux force stopping / Having problems?
+- Need to update Go binary / Need to change IPTV player / Termux issues / Having problems?
    - Clear App Data and rerun.

 - If you are running the server on your phone and using it on TV: